Sanjay Kumar Mishra

-Sanjay Kumar Mishra (born on 30 May 1960) is a retired Indian Revenue Service officer of 1984 batch from Income Tax cadre who is currently serving as the Full Time Member of Economic Advisory Council to the Prime Minister since April 2025.
-He previously served as Director of Enforcement Directorate from 2018 to 2023 and was controversial as his tenure saw a steep increase in raids and investigations on opponent politicians of Bhartiya Janata Party and in initiate extradition actions against Nirav Modi and Vijay Mallya.
+Sanjay Kumar Mishra (born on 30 May 1960) is a retired Indian Revenue Service officer of 1984 batch who is currently serving as the Full Time Member of Economic Advisory Council to the Prime Minister since April 2025.
+He previously served as Director of Enforcement Directorate from 2018 to 2023 where his tenure saw multiple controversial investigations and extradition requests on many popular Indian economic fugitives.

 Early life and education

 Sanjay Kumar Mishra was born on 30 May 1960 in Lucknow in a middle class family.
 He completed his Master of Science degree in Biochemistry from University of Lucknow.

 Civil Service career

 Before joining Indian Revenue Service, Mishra after graduating with a biochemistry degree from the University of Lucknow, worked as an immunology researcher at the Central Drug Research Institute in Lucknow and published more than 10 research papers in International and National Science Journals.

 Mishra passed the UPSC Civil Services Examination on his first attempt and went on to join the Indian Revenue Service of Income Tax cadre in 1984.

 His initial appointment came as an Assistant Director of the Income Tax department in Gorakhpur.
 Within 4 years in this post his first stint with Enforcement Directorate came when he got the charge of its Agra and Jaipur operation handling cases under Foreign Exchange Regulation Act.

 In 1994, he was posted back to his Income Tax cadre under which he served in Ahemdabad for 9 years.
 He then worked in Kolhapur Maharashtra before being transferred back to Delhi in 2006.
 He then served as Joint Secretary in the Ministry of Finance which was then followed by a stint in the Ministry of Home Affairs.

 In October 2018, he was given an additional incharge as Director of Enforcement Directorate for three months which was then converted into full appointment of 2 years based on the notification issued by Appointments Committee of the Cabinet headed by the Prime Minister of India.